Generated forest-river scene representing the Deadwood River near Lowman in Idaho, not an exact location photo

 Riverside Campground (Lowman)

-Useful for the upper lower-river corridor near the reservoir end and direct river access.
+Useful for the upper lower-river area near the reservoir end and direct river access.

 Deadwood Campground confluence area